Statistics & Investor Trends

 - Cross-check figures against commentary from NZ law firms and specialist advisory practices

-Data current as at: 13 February 2026 (application data per Minister Stanford announcement Feb 2026; policy data through March 2026)
+Data current as at: 31 March 2026 (application data per Immigration New Zealand official statistics, last updated 7 April 2026; policy data through April 2026)

 Important: Application numbers and investment totals change over time as visas are approved, withdrawn or varied.
 All visa, tax and investment decisions should be made in consultation with appropriately qualified professionals.

 Need expert guidance?
-Book a free consultation or explore our trusted partners for immigration and investment advice.
+Request a Free Consultation or explore our trusted partners for immigration and investment advice.

 Qualifying investment sectors and funds